 The Flat Rate VAT scheme (FRS) is designed to make it easier for small businesses to fulfil their value-added tax (VAT) obligations.

-However, the Flat Rate VAT scheme isn’t necessarily right for everyone: depending on the amount of costs you incur, the standard unsimplified VAT system may be a better option.
+However, the Flat Rate VAT scheme isn’t necessarily right for everyone: depending on your costs, the standard unsimplified VAT system may be a better option.

-And with new changes coming into force in early 2017, the previous tax advantages of the FRS have been slashed for some – meaning it’s more likely you’ll need to look into making a change.
+And with ‘limited cost trader’ changes in force since early 2017, the previous tax advantages of the FRS have been slashed for some – meaning it’s more likely you’ll need to look into making a change.

 What is the Flat Rate VAT scheme?

-Under normal circumstances, the amount a business can usually claim back from Her Majesty’s Revenue and Customs (HMRC) is the difference between what has been charged from the business to its customers and what the firm has paid out in VAT on purchases the company itself has made – the standard VAT scheme.
+Under normal circumstances, the amount a business can usually claim back from HMRC)is the difference between what has been charged from the business to its customers and what the firm has paid out in VAT on purchases the company itself has made.
+This is the standard VAT scheme.

 Am I eligible for the Flat Rate VAT scheme?